12 Theologies of Vocation

 Classical Reformation View

-Vocation is seen as faithful service in all roles—work, family, church, and society—discerned through Scripture, reason, and community, with an emphasis on serving neighbors rather than seeking personal revelation or maximizing impact.
+Vocation is faithful service in all roles—work, family, church, and society—discerned through Scripture, reason, and community.